 U.S. drugmaker Merck's research chief Roger Perlmutter to retire

-Oct 2 (Reuters) - U.S. drugmaker Merck & Co Inc MRK.N said on Friday its research chief Roger Perlmutter will retire at the end of the year.
+Oct 2 (Reuters) - U.S. drugmaker Merck & Co Inc MRK.N said on Friday its research chief Roger Perlmutter would retire at the end of the year and be succeeded by Dean Li, who heads the company's translational medicine division.

-Under Perlmutter, the president of Merck Research Laboratories, Merck's blockbuster cancer drug Keytruda has become the dominant treatment for certain lung cancer patients.
+Perlmutter took charge of Merck Research Laboratories as president in 2013 after a decade-long stint at Amgen and under him the company's blockbuster cancer drug Keytruda has become the dominant treatment for certain types of lung cancer.

-Perlmutter will be succeeded by Dean Li, who joined Merck in 2017 as vice president and head of Translational Medicine, the company said.
+Perlmutter has also played a major role in Merck's several big successes, including regulatory approvals for hundreds of medicines and vaccines globally.

 ((mrinalika.roy@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 806749 8325;))